Tiny products make big impression for museum visitors and eCommerce with the right product photographer.

 Macro Product Photography Success

-The final image was printed as a banner and will be displayed at the entrance of the Medal of Honor Theater inside the National Museum of the Marine Corps.
+The final image was printed as a banner and is displayed at the entrance of the Medal of Honor Theater inside the National Museum of the Marine Corps.
 I can’t thank Fentress enough for this opportunity to help shape a national treasure.
-Add

 Choosing a Macro Product Photographer

 Some products are so small that a simple DSLR, even a good one, is not enough to capture the entire product in focus.
 A product should be sharp from front to back.
-To achieve this, select a photographer who knows how to focus stack (and is used to doing it regularly.)
-He should also understand how to composite pieces of an object to make it whole when software takes a nose dive.
-This is a very time intensive, and detail oriented process.
-It is also an investment in your business.
+To achieve this, a photographer should use focus stacking as I’ve described in this article.
+This is a very time-intensive, and detail-oriented process to invest in.